usama-hub786/Murshad1205/README.md

-# Murshad MD 💀
+This is README.md of Murshad MD 💀 bot.

-A powerful WhatsApp MD bot built for Usama by Jani.